Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-\begin{lemma} Let $w \in \FC(\C_{n})$.
-Then the only way that an edge of the simple representation of $d_{w}$ may change direction from right to left is if a convex subset of the simple representation of $d_{w}$ is vertically equivalent to one of the diagrams in Figure~\ref{Fig178-Fig180}, where the vertical dashed lines in the diagram indicate that the two curves are part of the same generator $d_{j}$ and the arrows indicate a continuation of the pattern of the same shape. \end{lemma}
+\begin{lemma} If $w \in \FC(\C_{n})$, then the only way that an edge of the simple representation of $d_{w}$ may change direction from right to left is if a convex subset of the simple representation of $d_{w}$ is vertically equivalent to one of the diagrams in Figure~\ref{fig:direction change}, where the vertical dashed lines in the diagram indicate that the two curves are part of the same generator $d_{j}$ and the arrows indicate a continuation of the pattern of the same shape. \end{lemma}

 \begin{proof} An edge changing direction from right to left directly below node $i+1$ indicates that there are two consecutive occurrences of the simple diagram $d_{i}$ not having an occurrence of $d_{i+1}$ between them.
-(Note that this forces $i>1$.)
-If $1<i<n+1$, then we must be in the situation of Lemma~\ref{lem:diagram version main zigzag lemma}, in which case we have the diagram in Figure~\ref{Fig179}.
-If, on the other hand, $i=n+1$, then there are two possibilities.
-One possibility is that there are two occurrences of $d_{n}$ occurring between the two occurrences of $d_{n+1}$.
-(Note that there can only be at most two occurrences of $d_{n}$ occurring between the two consecutive occurrences of $d_{n+1}$; otherwise we contradict Lemma~\ref{lem:main zigzag lemma}.)
-Then applying Lemma~\ref{lem:diagram version main zigzag lemma} to the two consecutive occurrences of $d_{n}$ forces us to have the diagram in Figure~\ref{Fig180}.
-The second possibility is that there is a single occurrence of $d_{n}$ between the two consecutive occurrences of $d_{n+1}$.
-This corresponds to the sequence $b_{n+1}b_{n}b_{n+1}$, which yields the diagram in Figure~\ref{Fig178}. \end{proof}
+Note that this forces $i>1$.
+If $i<n+1$, then by Lemma~\ref{lem:diagram version main zigzag lemma}, we must have the diagram in Figure~\ref{fig:direction change 1}.
+On the other hand, suppose $i=n+1$.
+In this case, there are at most two occurrences of $d_{n}$ occurring between the two consecutive occurrences of $d_{n+1}$ by Lemma~\ref{lem:main zigzag lemma}.
+If there are two occurrences of $d_{n}$, then applying Lemma~\ref{lem:diagram version main zigzag lemma} to the two consecutive occurrences of $d_{n}$ forces us to have the diagram in Figure~\ref{fig:direction change 2}.
+Finally, if there is a single occurrence of $d_{n}$ between the two consecutive occurrences of $d_{n+1}$, then we must have the diagram in Figure~\ref{fig:direction change 3}. \end{proof}

-\begin{remark} If the diagram in Figure~\ref{Fig180} occurs, then $w$ must be of type I by Lemma~\ref{lem:zigzag}. \end{remark}
+\begin{remark} If the diagram in Figure~\ref{fig:direction change 2} occurs, then $w$ must be of type I by Lemma~\ref{lem:zigzag}. \end{remark}

 \begin{lemma} Let $w \in \FC(\C_{n})$.
 Then $s_{i} \in \L(w)$ (respectively, $\R(w)$) if and only if there is a simple edge joining $i$ to $i+1$ (respectively, $i'$ to $(i+1)'$) in $d_{w}$. \end{lemma}